-Bard Music Festival Presents a Program of French Piano Music
+Bard Music Festival Presents A Program Of French Piano Music

 This February, the Bard Music Festival presents "A Program of French Piano Music, Inspired by the World of Nadia Boulanger," a recital of French music performed by pianists Danny Driver and Piers Lane recorded at The Menuhin Hall, Sussex, England in fall 2020.
 Commissioned by the Bard Music Festival, the concert features works by César Franck, Lili Boulanger, Gabriel Fauré, and Camille Saint-Saëns.
 The program includes a talk by renowned scholars Byron Adams and Kimberly Francis introducing the work of these four composers and of the person who connects them, Nadia Boulanger.

 Both the recital and scholar talk will be available to stream on-demand through UPSTREAMING, the Fisher Center at Bard's virtual stage, February 19-25.
-Tickets are $15-35, with $5 Bard student tickets available through the Passloff Pass.
+Tickets are $15-35.
 For information and to reserve tickets, click here.

 One of Britain's most respected pianists, Danny Driver is recognized internationally for his sophistication, insight, and musical depth.
 His studies at Cambridge University and Royal College of Music inspired his holistic approach to performance and enabled him to cultivate a broad repertoire from J. S. Bach to the present.
 Concerto engagements have included the Hallé, Royal Philharmonic, and Minnesota Orchestras, and two appearances at the BBC Proms.
 Recent solo recital highlights include London's Wigmore Hall (where Driver is frequently invited to perform) and Southbank International Piano Series as well as engagements in Toronto, Montreal, Paris, and Osaka.
 Driver has released an extensive series of acclaimed recital and concerto recordings on Hyperion Records, and in 2017 recorded all of Beethoven's Violin Sonatas with Chloë Hanslip (Rubicon Classics).
 Future projects include a recording of György Ligeti's Piano Études (Hyperion) and a three concert series focused on Ligeti at Wigmore Hall in 2021-22.